 At Duke, Mr. Sutherland served on the Trinity Board of Visitors, the Financial Aid Initiative Committee, the Duke Forward Campaign Steering Committee, and chaired the Duke Forward Leadership Development Committee.
 In 2015 he and his wife launched The Access and Opportunity financial aid challenge fund for Duke University.

-Mr. Sutherland was elected to the Duke University Board of Trustees in 2017 and serves on the Business and Finance Committee and the Human Resources Committee.
+Mr. Sutherland was elected to the Duke University Board of Trustees in 2017 and serves on the Resources Committee and Audit and Compliance Committee.